casper-network/docs-archive/implementation/p2p.rst

    notified about, but if multiple iterations are needed to find the connection points then they can be further back the DAG.
 -  ``known_block_hashes`` can be supplied by the caller to provide an early exist criteria for the traversal.
-These can for example include the hashes close to the tip of the callers DAG, forks, last Blocks seen from validators, and approved Blocks (i.e. Blocks with a high safety threshold).
+These can, for example, include the hashes close to the tip of the callers DAG, forks, last Blocks seen from validators, and approved Blocks (i.e., Blocks with a high safety threshold).
 -  ``max_depth`` can be supplied by the caller to limit traversal in case the ``known_block_hashes`` don’t stop it earlier.
 This can be useful during iterations when we have to go back *beyond* the callers approved blocks, in